 You will love this vegan shrimp recipe!
-The shrimp are made from scratch using Oyster mushrooms, and then topped with a delicious breaded coating to make these vegetarian shrimp taste just like traditional fried shrimp or coconut shrimp.
+The shrimp are made from scratch using oyster mushrooms, and then topped with a delicious breaded coating to make these vegetarian shrimp taste just like traditional fried shrimp or coconut shrimp.
 Served with a homemade shrimp cocktail sauce this dish is a crowed pleaser that even non-vegans will love!

 Why you will love this recipe: